satellite-image-deep-learning/techniques/README.md

   32.5.
 [ArcGIS can generate DEMs from stereo images](http://pro.arcgis.com/en/pro-app/help/data/imagery/generate-elevation-data-using-the-dems-wizard.htm)

-  32.6. https://github.com/MISS3D/s2p -> produces elevation models from images taken by high resolution optical satellites -> demo code on https://gfacciol.github.io/IS18/
+  32.6.
+[S2P](https://github.com/centreborelli/s2p) -> S2P is a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, WorldView, QuickBird, Spot or Ikonos.

   32.7.
 [Predict the fate of glaciers](https://github.com/geohackweek/glacierhack_2018)